jonenzl/yelp-camp/README.md

 # YelpCamp

+YelpCamp is a web application that allows users to create and find campgrounds.

-> YelpCamp is a Node.js web application that I built as a project from the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/).
+YelpCamp is a Node.js web application that I built as a project from the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/).

 ## Features